jdaar/TodoManager/README.md

 ## Installation

-You just have to run the next command in your terminal _(on UNIX based systems)_
+You just have to run the next command in your terminal _(on UNIX based systems)_ *(This assuming you have the dependency json-c installed already)*

 ```bash
 make install